namratab94/course_management_system/README.md

 1. To start the server at port 8888:
 ```
+cd course_management_system/dbms_flask/
 python main.py
 ```

 2. Open your web browser and go to [localhost:8888](localhost:8888).
-  a.
-The login credentials are
+The login credentials are:
     * Username: Rado
     * Password: ddd